SRGSSR/srgidentity-apple/docs/GETTING_STARTED.md

 Once a user has successfully logged in, a corresponding session token is available in the keychain.
 Use the `SRGIdentityService.currentIdentityService.sessionToken` property when you need to retrieve it.

+### Account page

+When a user is logged in, its account webpage can be displayed within your application.
+This requires the use of a custom web browser supporting `NSURLRequest` as input.
+For this reason, `SFSafariViewController` is not natively supported at the moment (as it requires a simple `NSURL`).

+Your application must call `-[SRGIdentityService prepareAccountRequestWithPresentation:]` when a user is logged in to initiate the account display process.
+This generates the required request for displaying the account page and calls a presentation block, within which your application can instantiate its web browser.

+As the user interacts with the account page in the displayed web browser, URLs to which the browser navigates must be supplied through a handler block, also provided to the presentation block.
+This block returns extracted recommended actions based on the information extracted from each URL that goes through it:

+* `SRGIdentityNavigationActionAllow`: Navigation should continue normally.
+* `SRGIdentityNavigationActionCancelAndDismiss`: Navigation should be cancelled and the account page browser dismissed.

+Have a look at the demo project for a concrete implementation example.

 ### Logout

 To logout the current user, simply call `-logout`;